-- " A downgrade of the parent, KLP, could trigger a downgrade of KLP Banken's ratings, or, if we assess a lower probability that affiliate support would be forthcoming. - " There could also be pressure on KLP Banken's CRR and CR Assessment from a lower volume of liabilities that are subordinated to these instruments, for example if maturing senior unsecured debt is not refinanced with other senior or junior instruments. - " Further pressure on KLP Banken's ratings could develop from: (1) significantly weaker asset quality, for example following excessive growth in mortgage lending, or, higher risk lending; and (2) sustained weaker financial performance, for example due to erosion of the bank's franchise from competitive pressures.
+- " A downgrade of the parent, KLP, could trigger a downgrade of KLP Banken's ratings, or, if we assess a lower probability that affiliate support would be forthcoming. - " There could also be pressure on KLP Banken's CRR and CR Assessment from a lower volume of liabilities that are subordinated to these instruments, for example if maturing senior unsecured debt is not refinanced with other senior or junior instruments. - " Further pressure on KLP Banken's ratings could develop from: (1) significantly weaker asset quality than what we anticipate under the current downturn, or, the bank undertakes higher risk lending; and (2) sustained weaker financial performance, for example due to erosion of the bank's franchise from competitive pressures.